ivalencius/nGram_download_and_sort/README.md

 1) Run nGram_sort.py.
 This will extract and sort all the nGrams in /data by year.
 Currently, the datatset will sort into buckets spanning pre1900, then ever 10 years till 2019.
 2) Data can be found in /sorted_nGrams
+   1) word2vec_prep.py is if you sort and write the *whole* line to sorted files (it will strip everything but the nGrams)

 ## Notes